 Through January and February, armed detachments of workers and poor peasants continued to confiscate food that farmers had stored, with armed clashes occurring between resisting farmers and the requisition teams.
-The Bolsheviks distributed food only to those who supported the Soviets, while, in some areas, hungry gangs were making forays into neighboring villages and waylaying people who were carrying bread.
+The Bolsheviks distributed food only to those who supported the Soviets, while in some areas hungry gangs were making forays into neighboring villages and waylaying people who were carrying bread.

 The advance of the Germans gave encouragement to Petrograd's upper middle class, patriotically hostile to Germany before but now hoping for deliverance from the Bolsheviks.
 In front of the German advance in the Ukraine, peasants were returning land, furniture and silver to farming estates, and they were calling the owners of estates "My Lord" again.
 And believing that the Germans would shoot on sight any Red Guards, Red Guards were transforming themselves into docile peasants.

 Responding to the advance of the Germans, 170 British marines landed at Murmansk (on the coast in the far north, about 20 miles east of the Finnish border), a small settlement of mostly railway workers.
 This was in agreement with the Soviet government, the purported purpose being to prevent Germany from taking control of the huge stores of ammunition that the Entente powers had sent to Russia.
-The London Times, meanwhile, described Lenin and his confederates as "adventures of German-Jewish blood whose sole object is to exploit the ignorant masses in the interest of their employers in Berlin."
+The London Times, meanwhile, described the actions of Lenin and his confederates as "adventures of German-Jewish blood whose sole object is to exploit the ignorant masses in the interest of their employers in Berlin."

 The Germans were not interested in taking Russian territory, but they were interested in taking control of the Ukraine and shipping food and raw materials from there back to Germany to help offset the British blockade.
 The German and Austrian force in the Ukraine was not large enough to take control of the entire Ukraine, but it did occupy Kiev, and there the Germans supported a new anti-Bolshevik government.

-This treaty with Germany had to be ratified by the All Russian Congress of Soviets, and many of the Bolshevik's Left-SR allies were outraged over the surrender of territory.
-Lenin consulted with an amateur American diplomat in Moscow, Raymond Robins, who was trying to get Britain and U.S. backing to keep Russia in the war.
-That did not work out, and Lenin went ahead with ratification of the treaty made at Brest-Litovsk.
+This treaty had to be ratified by the All Russian Congress of Soviets, and many of the Bolshevik's Left-SR allies were outraged over the surrender of territory.
+Lenin consulted with an amateur American diplomat in Moscow, Raymond Robins, who was trying to get Britain and US backing to keep Russia in the war.
+That did not work out, and Lenin went ahead with the ratification.
 He argued with his supporters that Russia's soldiers had voted against the war with their feet and that their revolution needed to buy time.

-When the agreement between the Soviet regime and Germany was concluded and publicized, Lenin's standing in the world among those seeking peace diminished in favor of President Wilson's approach to peace by continuing the war.
-The Allied powers expressed outrage at Germany's gains at Brest-Litovsk and asked the world to take note of what it was like to negotiate with the Germans.
+The treaty marked Russia's final withdrawal from the war, and news of the agreement diminished Lenin's standing in the world among those seeking peace and elevated President Wilson's approach to peace by continuing the war.
+And the Allied powers asked the world to take note of what it was like to negotiate with the Germans.

-Nicholas and Alexandra were outraged with both Wilhelm and the Bolsheviks.
+Nicholas and Alexandra were outraged with both Kaiser Wilhelm and the Bolsheviks.
 At Tobolsk, just east of the Ural Mountains, where the tsar and his family were being held at an estate, Nicholas described the agreement at Brest-Litovsk as a disgrace and "suicide for Russia."
 He saw the agreement as treason, and he expressed bitterness at his wife having been thought of as a traitor.
 Hearing rumors that the Germans were planning to rescue Nicholas and his family, Alexandra announced that she was looking forward to being rescued by "good Russian" friends.
 Many Russians were scheming and contributing money to support an escape, while contacts with the royal family were being organized by a con artist, Boris Soloviev.
 Alexandra trusted him, while effective plans failed to develop and Soloviev delivered a little of the donated money to her and kept the rest for himself.

-Copyright © 1998-2011 by Frank E. Smitha.
+Copyright © 1998-2014 by Frank E. Smitha.
 All rights reserved.